-The Authority was created to protect and preserve the vital ecology of its service area and that of adjoining areas.
-The Authority accomplishes this by effectively treating wastewater and recycling sage, clean water back into the Atlantic Ocean.
-TNSA efficiently meets or surpasses all mandated federal and state regulations and standards.
+The Township of Neptune Sewerage Authority ("Authority") was created to protect and preserve the vital ecology of its service area and that of adjoining areas.
+The Authority accomplishes this by effectively treating wastewater and recycling safe, clean water back into the Atlantic Ocean. the Authority efficiently meets or surpasses all mandated federal and state regulations and standards.

 The Authority extends its mission beyond the geographical boundaries of its service area by affiliating with and participating in various organizations and activities dedicated to preserving the environment.
-By cooperating with many watershed groups and agencies operating within its Service Area, TNSA further demonstrates its commitment to environmental protection.
+By cooperating with many watershed groups and agencies operating within its Service Area, the Authority further demonstrates its commitment to environmental protection.